KonTra7cf/KonTra7cf/README.md

 # Hello there 👋, My name is Konrad!

-I'm Konrad.
-I'm a second year Master's student studying Economic Analytics, passionate about data analysing and engineering with a knack for transforming raw data into actionable insights.
+- 📖 Second year Master's student studying Economic Analytics
+- 🧠 Passionate about data analysing and engineering with a knack for transforming raw data into actionable insights
 - 🔭 I’m currently working on my MA thesis
-- 💭 I’m currently learning Tensorflow, PySpark
+- ⌨️ I’m currently learning Tensorflow, PySpark

 ### 💻 Languages & Tools